ShichengChen/Online-Judge-Code/README.md

 	- write code.
 - write every requirement on the paper.
 	- understand the meaning of each variable clearly, especially, for the problem style I am not good at.
+- when writing code, if i find something i do not consider before, i should stop and redo above operations.
 - make variables with relations have similar names.
 - use small data test my solution